Siyaaan/TheVaultOfCuriosity/1-Fleeting Notes/2d MMORPG-REMNARA.md

 What if instead of a real person as a leader, it is an ai where it has its own personality and can affect the map as well as the story

-yeahyeah, there should be a story like when you visit a temple or a stature, there is a clickable
+yeahyeah, there should be a story like when you visit a temple or a stature, there is a clickable option to know the lore

 ARENA